spell-music/csound-expression/tutorial/chapters/UserInteractionTutorial.md

 > vdac $ fmap smallRoom $ fmap (\(amp, cps) -> amp * mlp (ctrl7 1 1 50 5000) (ctrl7 1 2 0.1 0.9) (tri cps)) $ holdMsg 0.5
 ~~~

-We can look at sound response to the filter parameters in real-time.
+You can try to use the first slider at the virtual midi.
+It should control the filter parameters in real-time.

 Another function that is worth to mention is: